bonesmoses/tab_tier/doc/pg_tier.md

 Once the partitions exist, we need to move the data.
 The pg_tier extension does not provide a function that does this all in one step, because a table being partitioned is likely very large.
 Waiting for the process to complete may take several hours and any error can derail the process.

 However, we do provide a function to handle the data for each individual partition.
-Let's move the data in the `201301` partition:
+Let's move the data in the January 2013 partition.
+How do we know the partition name?
+If `part_period` is less than a month, all partition names come in YYYYMMDD format, otherwise they are named with YYYYMM.
+So in this case, we will use '201301':

     SELECT tier.migrate_tier_data('comm', 'yell', '201301');